We are here to answer all your questions!

 Carob trees are beautiful trees.
 They fan out horizontally, and the pods that grow from them are so pretty, they look like small works of art.
 Sadly, the Netherlands’ climate is too cold for them to grow in but you’ll find them in abundance by the Mediterranean Sea.
 The pits in the pods are a little bit like the beans in broad beans and it’s these pits that are ground down into the flour that we use as a binding agent.
 Together with the coconut milk, it gives our Coco Frost that wonderfully creamy texture.

-We would love to, but the word ‘yoghurt’ is protected in Europe.
-You are only allowed to use it for products made from cow’s milk and yoghurt cultures.
+The word ‘yoghurt’ is protected in Europe.
+You are only allowed to use it for products made from milk that comes from mammary glands and yoghurt cultures.
 Whilst we agree this is a bit strange, since it’s the cultures that give the yoghurt its fresh, tangy flavour and not the cow’s milk (or the nut milk for that matter), we aren’t ones to argue.

 The organic coconut milk we use in our products is transported from South-East Asia to Europe by ship.
 To contribute to a sustainable supply chain, Abbot Kinney’s is affiliated with the GoodShipping Program.
 The GoodShipping Program offers companies the opportunity to make container shipments less polluting by using offering a way to change the fuel mix.
 More information about the GoodShipping Program can be found on their website: https://goodshipping.com/

 In terms of product waste, there is none, because every single part of the coconut gets used.
 The hairs on the coconut shells are strong and resilient, making them perfect for brooms and doormats whilst the empty shells are used for making furniture or potting soil for your garden.
 The shells can even be burnt and used as a fuel.